 |Publisher Own Branding|

-Brand the Windows & Web Viewers with your own logo
+Brand the Viewer with your logo and custom images

 Safeguard Secure PDF Viewer Publisher own branding is a valuable and flexible approach to helping publishers present their overall electronic image in the same way as their print image.
-Publishers can substitute their own branding/logo in place of the Locklizard logo displayed in the top right hand corner of the Windows Secure PDF Viewer toolbar and on the Web Viewer Dashboard.
+Publishers can substitute their own branding/logo in place of the Locklizard logo displayed in the top right hand corner of the Windows Secure PDF Viewer toolbar and on the Web Viewer Dashboard and login screen.

 |Custom Viewer Registration Email|